cncf/communitygroups/README.md

 * 1st offense = a written violation via email
 * 2nd offense = a community meeting with organizers for final warning
 * 3rd offense = disabling your chapter

-#### Testing Video

-If you want to test video features, you can use: https://tokbox.com/developer/tools/precall/

 ## Code of Conduct